Beder Meye Josna: Music

 Abu Taher directed the music of Beder's daughter Josna.
 The film has eleven songs.
 The film's director Tozammel Haque Bakul is composing the lyrics for ten of these eleven songs.
 The audio cassette of the film's songs sold one lakh copies within a month of its release.
 The song, written by Veda's daughter Josna Amay, became a huge hit.
-Besides, the song 'Ami Bandi Jail' written by Hasan Matiur Rahman and sung by Mujib Pardesi is still popular.
+The song "Ami Bandi Jail" written by Hasan Matiur Rahman and sung by Mujib Pardesi is still popular.
+The tune of the title song, "Beder meye Jyotsna amay katha diyeche," was adopted from the song "Ek pardesi mera dil le gaya" from the film Phagun (1958).

 Reception

-This is the highest grossing Bangladeshi film earned approximately ৳20 crore gross.
-The film was ranked among the top 10 films of Bangladesh in a survey by British Film Institute.
+It was the highest grossing Bangladeshi film by earning approximately ৳25 crore gross till 2023, which was surpassed by Priyotoma in 2023.
+It was ranked fifth among the top 10 Bangladeshi films in an audience poll a survey by the British Film Institute.

 Remake

-The film was remade in West Bengal in 1991 with the same name.
-The film stars Chiranjeet Chakraborty.
-In 2019, production company named Banga BD bought the rights from Anandamela Cholocchitro for another remake of the film.
+The film was remade in West Bengal in 1991 with the same name, which feature Chiranjeet Chakraborty and Anju Ghosh reprise her role.
+In 2019, Bongo BD bought the rights from Anandamela Cholocchitro for another remake of the film, which was later cancelled.

-Sequel
+Cancelled sequel

-In 2018, producer Nader Khan of Rajesh Film proposed a sequel to the film on the day of reception ceremony for Anju Ghosh at Bangladesh Film Development Corporation named Josna Keno Bonobase.
+In 2018, producer Nader Khan of Rajesh Film proposed a sequel to the film on the day of the reception ceremony for Anju Ghosh at Bangladesh Film Development Corporation named Josna Keno Bonobase.
+However, this was later cancelled.